elijeldres/elijeldres/README.md

 - 👋 Hi, I’m @elijeldres from 🇨🇱 🗿🍷
--✈️🌎  Living abroad for the past 5 years 🇺🇸 🤠, 🇳🇿 🥝 🇩🇪 🥨
+- ✈️🌎  Living abroad for the past 5 years 🇺🇸 🤠, 🇳🇿 🥝 🇩🇪 🥨
--📍Berlin- Germany
+- 📍Berlin- Germany

--🍇🚢 Agricultural engineer by profession with experience in export fruits
+- 🍇🚢 Agricultural engineer by profession with experience in export fruits
 - 👀 I’m interested in a career change to programming and data analytics
 - 🌱 I’m currently learning Python and SQL
 - 💞️ I’m looking to collaborate on in sustainability projects, learning from others and keep traveling